 In June 2006 BCN launched the Better Care Network website, in partnership with the Child Rights Information Network (CRIN).

-In November 2014 BCN moved to its own office space located opposite the UN Headquarter in New York.
+In November 2014 BCN moved to its own office space located opposite the UN Headquarters in New York.

 The mission of the BCN is to facilitate active information exchange and collaboration on the issue of children without adequate family care and advocate for technically sound policy and programmatic action on global, regional, and national levels in order to: